pimkerkhoven/seneca-toggles/README.md

 }
 ```

-The number of options per part is unlimited in theory, but in practice using more than four/five
+The number of options per part is unlimited in theory, but in practice using more than four or five
 will give a very cluttered screen.

 ## Example Usage